 How Can a California Trust Administration Attorney Help Me?

 With the right San Jose Trust Administration Attorneys by your side, you can more effectively fulfill your duties as a trustee, get the guidance you need as a beneficiary, or obtain help to challenge the terms of a trust if you believe that you’ve been denied your rightful inheritance.
-The Law Office of Roy W. Litherland can provide that assistance with trust administration services that fit your unique needs.
+Litherland, Kennedy & Associates, APC, Attorneys at Law can provide that assistance with trust administration services that fit your unique needs.
 Get the help you need today and schedule a free California trust administration consultation by reaching out to us through this site or calling (408) 356-9200 in Campbell or (831) 476-2400 in Aptos.